 While the risk is still there, even if the artist follows protocol, being aware of the proper safety measures and knowing if the artist you choose is abiding by them can offer a bit of reassurance.
 Yes, this can be a little disconcerting, but life is full of risks.

 You could just as easily get MRSA riding the New York City subway, or at your local gym— it's a risk you take just by being.
 Thankfully, the risks are minimal enough that we continue to live our lives in spite of potential infections—While still accepting the fact that freak accidents are still possible.
 Instead, knowing that these risks exist should only make us more aware and careful; not paranoid.

 It's Your Responsibility As A Client

 Your first responsibility as a patron of any tattoo or piercing establishment is full disclosure of any illness or medical conditions, as well as any medications you're currently taking.
 Don't leave something out just because you don't think it should affect getting tattooed or pierced, and do not avoid being honest with your artist because you think they might deny you.
 It's not worth losing your life, or risking other peoples' for a tattoo or piercing!

-This all being said, it is prudent to recognize that the body art industry is still denigrated by a significant portion of the general population.
-Any connection between a MRSA case and a tattoo or piercing is an opportunity for those people to accuse the trade as a whole, which could lead to them punishing an individual to serve as an example.
-It's a shared risk and a shared responsibility—if everyone does what they should, neither client nor artist should suffer any ill effects.
+This all being said, it's prudent to recognize that the body art industry is still denigrated by a significant portion of the general population, and any connection between a MRSA case and a tattoo or piercing is an opportunity for those people to accuse the trade as a whole, which could lead to them punishing an individual to serve as an example.
+That's not to say the 2007 criminal charges were unfounded, or that the artists followed protocol—but it's essential we're aware that it is a shared risk and a shared responsibility we, both as the artist and the client, take on, and if everyone does what they should, neither parties should suffer any potentially harmful effects.